TrellixVulnTeam/swahilipython_SCMU/Doc/library/linecache.rst

 .. function:: clearcache()

    Clear the cache.
-Use this function if you no longer need lines from files previously read using :func:`getline`.
+Use this function if you no longer need lines kutoka files previously read using :func:`getline`.